andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

-These reforms do substantially raise the MTR for low and medium earners while high income earners see their MTR largely unaffected.
+These reforms substantially raise the MTR for low and medium earners while the MTR for high income earners are largely unaffected.
 Primary earners with low incomes experience a large increase in MTR of between $10$ and $5$ percentage points.
 Those in the highest income percentile see little to no change in their MTR.
-Secondary income earners experience similar effects as those seen in the UBI above 18 dynamic simulation, with those in the first two income percentiles experiencing a $20$ percentage point MTR increase.
+Secondary income earners experience similar effects as those seen in the UBI $18$ plus dynamic simulation, with those in the first two income percentiles experiencing a $20$ percentage point MTR increase.
 Those in the $30\%$ to $40\%$ income percentile range experience little change in their MTR.
 Those with middle incomes experience $10$ percentage point increases in MTR rates.

 \begin{figure}[H]
 \centering